Orthopedic surgery: Modern orthopedics

 During the First World War, Jones served as a Territorial Army surgeon.
-He observed that treatment of fractures both, at the front and in hospitals at home, was inadequate, and his efforts led to the introduction of military orthopedic hospitals.
-He was appointed Inspector of Military Orthopedics, with responsibility for 30,000 beds.
-The hospital in Ducane Road, Hammersmith, became the model for both British and American military orthopedic hospitals.
-His advocacy of the use of Thomas splint for the initial treatment of femoral fractures reduced mortality of open fractures of the femur from 87% to less than 8% in the period from 1916 to 1918.
+He observed that treatment of fractures both at the front and in hospitals at home was inadequate, and his efforts led to the introduction of military orthopedic hospitals from 1916 to 1918.

 The use of intramedullary rods to treat fractures of the femur and tibia was pioneered by Gerhard Küntscher of Germany.
-This made a noticeable difference to the speed of recovery of injured German soldiers during World War II and led to more widespread adoption of intramedullary fixation of fractures in the rest of the world.
-Traction was the standard method of treating thigh bone fractures until the late 1970s, though, when the Harborview Medical Center group in Seattle popularized intramedullary fixation without opening up the fracture.
+Traction was the standard method of treating thigh bone fractures until the late 1970s, though, when intramedullary fixation without opening up the fracture became a standard procedure.